Integrated circuit packaging: Electrical

 The current-carrying traces that run out of the die, through the package, and into the printed circuit board (PCB) have very different electrical properties compared to on-chip signals.
 They require special design techniques and need much more electric power than signals confined to the chip itself.
 Therefore, it is important that the materials used as electrical contacts exhibit characteristics like low resistance, low capacitance and low inductance.
 Both the structure and materials must prioritize signal transmission properties, while minimizing any parasitic elements that could negatively affect the signal.

-Controlling these characteristics is becoming increasingly important as the rest of technology begins to speed up.
+Controlling these characteristics has become important as the rest of technology begins to speed up.
 Packaging delays have the potential to make up almost half of a high-performance computer's delay, and this bottleneck on speed is expected to increase.

 Mechanical and thermal

 The integrated circuit package must resist physical breakage, keep out moisture, and also provide effective heat dissipation from the chip.
 Moreover, for RF applications, the package is commonly required to shield electromagnetic interference, that may either degrade the circuit performance or adversely affect neighboring circuits.
 Finally, the package must permit interconnecting the chip to a PCB.
 The materials of the package are either plastic (thermoset or thermoplastic), metal (commonly Kovar) or ceramic.
 A common plastic used for this is epoxy-cresol-novolak (ECN).
 All three material types offer usable mechanical strength, moisture and heat resistance.
 Nevertheless, for higher-end devices, metallic and ceramic packages are commonly preferred due to their higher strength (which also supports higher pin-count designs), heat dissipation, hermetic performance, or other reasons.
 Generally, ceramic packages are more expensive than similar plastic packages.

 Some packages have metallic fins to enhance heat transfer, but these take up space.
 Larger packages also allow for more interconnecting pins.